glouppe/info8006-introduction-to-ai/lecture5.md

 - The complexity of this model is $O(n)$ instead of $O(2^n)$ without the conditional independence assumptions.
 - Naive Bayes can work surprisingly well in practice, even when the assumptions are wrong.

+???

+This is an important model you should know about!

 ---

 class: middle, center, red-slide